hursey013/above-cville/README.md

 - `adsbxRadius` - radius for search in nautical miles
 - `airportDataUrl` - URL for thumbnail endpoint

+### Download databases

+`above-cville` relies on two static JSON files for aircraft type (`storage/aircrafts.json`) and operators (`storage/operators.json`) data.
+These files are regularly updated and can be downloaded from https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp/src/db.

 ## Usage

 To start the bot, run the following in the project directory: